Still Competitive: Revisiting Recurrent Models for Irregular Time Series Prediction: GRUwE: Gated Recurrent Unit with Exponential Basis Functions

 Computing the hidden state ($\textbf{h}_t$) at $\tau_t$, given $\textbf{g}_{t}$, $\textbf{m}_{t}$ and $\textbf{x}_t$ involves a set of updates similar to the ones found in the standard GRU unit: Note that $\textbf{W}$s, $\textbf{U}$s, $\textbf{V}$s and $\textbf{b}$s are learnable parameters of the model.
 The parameters let us fit the hidden state component and observations so that the dependencies among time series most important for the prediction are captured.

-\textbf{Prediction module.} Our main goal is to be able to predict future values in continuous time domain,

-from past observation sequence.
+\textbf{Prediction module.} Our main goal is to predict future observations in continuous time given the past observation sequence.
 At each time step $t$, we rely only on the information encoded in the model’s state $\mathcal{H}_t$ to support prediction.
 To enable flexible prediction across arbitrary future time points, we introduce a prediction horizon $\Delta T \in \mathbb{R}_{+}$, which specifies how far ahead in time (from the current time $\tau_t$) the prediction should be made.
 The prediction module in \textsc{GRUwE} estimates the future output at time $\tau_t + \Delta T$ by conditioning on the Markov state $\mathcal{H}_t$ at time $\tau_t$.
-It operates in two stages: (i) modeling the evolution of the Markov state up to the target time $\tau_t + \Delta T$ in continuous time, and (ii) Decoding the predicted values at that future time using a task-specific output function.
-For the evolution of Markov state in the prediction module, one can perhaps use a specialized continuous-time function different from the time-triggering reset used for modeling continuous dynamics between observations.
-However, for simplicity, GRUwE shares the exponential basis functions to model the dynamics of Markov state in the prediction module:
+It operates in two stages by: (i) projecting the Markov state to the target time $\tau_t + \Delta T$, and (ii) generating predicted values at the future time using a task-specific output function.
+For projecting the Markov state to the prediction time one may, in principle, choose arbitrary functions of continuous-time different from the exponential decay functions used to model the effect of elapsed time in the state update (time-triggering reset mechanism).
+However, for simplicity sake, GRUwE shares the exponential basis functions to model the dynamics of Markov state in the prediction module:

-The prediction module applies task-specific output function (for e.g., linear projection for prediction; intensity function for TPP) denoted by $F_{out}(\cdot)$, to decode the value at prediction horizon $(\Delta T)$:
+After projecting the state to the prediction time, the prediction module generates the output by applying a task-specific output function $F_{out}(\cdot)$ to the projected state at prediction horizon $(\Delta T)$:

-For the next observation prediction, the output function can be parameterized using linear projection or more complex Multi-Layer Perceptron (MLP).
-For simplicity, in our experiments, we use the linear projection specified using parameters $\{\textbf{W}_{out}, \textbf{b}_{out}\}$ as the $F_{out}(\cdot)$:
+For the next observation prediction, the output function can be defined by using a linear combination of the components of the projected hidden state or a more complex nonlinear combination defined by a Multi-Layer Perceptron (MLP).
+For simplicity sake, in our experiments, we use a linear combination specified using parameters $\{\textbf{W}_{out}, \textbf{b}_{out}\}$ as the $F_{out}(\cdot)$:

 For the next event prediction, we use GRUwE's decayed hidden state ($\textbf{g}_{t,\Delta T}$) to formulate the Conditional Intensity Function (CIF) for event type $k$ at time $\tau_t + \Delta T$ as:

 Here, the linear projection parameters $\textbf{w}^k_{\lambda}$ and $b^k_{\lambda}$ are the parameters of the CIF model specific to event type $k$.
 We apply the Softplus non-linearity to ensure that the output is positive, as intensity represents the instantaneous rate of event arrivals.